Skip to main content Skip to main navigation Skip to site search

 Finalists in the E-Mobility category

-DEHN (Germany) with its DEHNguard M DC ACI 1250 FM power protection switch
+DEHN (Germany) – DEHNguard M DC ACI 1250 FM power protection switch

-GoodWe (China) with its Vela Series Residential Solar Carport
+GoodWe (China) – Vela Series Residential Solar Carport

-Hive Power (Switzerland) with its Hive Power FLEXO Smart Charge SaaS solution
+Hive Power (Switzerland) – Hive Power FLEXO Smart Charge SaaS solution

-SAMSUNG SDI (South Korea) with its No Thermal Propagation Technology battery concept
+SAMSUNG SDI (South Korea) – No Thermal Propagation Technology battery concept

-OPES Solar Mobility (Germany) with its O.Motion matrix solar module series
+OPES Solar Mobility (Germany) – O.Motion matrix solar module series

 Digital integration is key

-The products and solutions submitted in the Smart Integrated Energy category vividly illustrate the intricacy and complexity of one of the key challenges facing the transition to tomorrow’s climate-neutral energy world.
-For the energy transition to be a success, electricity from renewable sources must be integrated into the energy system in a comprehensive and smart way, in more and more locations and at all grid levels.
+The products and solutions in the Smart Integrated Energy category vividly demonstrate the complexity of one of the key challenges in the transition to a climate-neutral energy future.
+For the energy transition to succeed, electricity from renewable sources must be integrated intelligently across various locations and grid levels, ensuring a comprehensive approach that supports the evolving energy system.

 The smarter E 2025: Energy management systems a „must have“